plone/training/mastering-plone/behaviors_2.rst

     from zope.interface import provider

     class IVotableLayer(Interface):
-        """Marker interface for the Browserlayer
+        """Marker interface for the Browserlayer of this addon
         """

-    # Ivotable is the marker interface for contenttypes who support this behavior
+    # IVotable is the marker interface for contenttypes who support this behavior
     class IVotable(Interface):
         pass

-    # This is the behaviors interface.
-When doing IVoting(object), you receive an
+    # This is the behavior interface.
-    # adapter
+    # When doing IVoting(object), you receive an adapter
     @provider(IFormFieldProvider)
     class IVoting(model.Schema):
         if not api.env.debug_mode():